QubesOS/qubes-doc/user/managing-os/reinstall-template.md

 If you suspect your [TemplateVM] is broken, misconfigured, or compromised, you can reinstall any TemplateVM that was installed from the Qubes repository.

-The procedure varies by Qubes version; see the appropriate section below.

 Automatic Method
 ----------------